 Loch Ness is, in fact, the second deepest body of water in Scotland and contains more fresh water than all the lakes of England and Wales combined, which seems like plenty of room for a giant monster.
-The storytelling guide of Nordic Visitor's Highlights of Scotland Tour, even claims that Loch Ness can fit the world's population — 3 times over! — in its watery depths.
+The storytelling group tour guide of Nordic Visitor's Highlights of Scotland package even claims that Loch Ness can fit the world's population in its watery depths—3 times over!

 Common speculation among Nessie enthusiasts is that the creature descended from a species of dinosaur, though the scientific community has not weighed in.
 At the Loch Ness Centre & Exhibition you can browse findings by the Loch Ness Project, an organization that has for over 30 years investigated the lake and its famous monster mythology.